univention/univention-corporate-server/doc/changelog/index.rst

 * Future compatibility with Python 3.11 has been added (:uv:bug:`55632`).

-* It is now possible to access UDM modules with numbers in its name via the UDM REST API (:uv:bug:`55551`).
+* It is now possible to access UDM modules with numbers in their name through the UDM REST API (:uv:bug:`55551`).

-* The debug level is now correctly passed to child processes if it is set via UCR (:uv:bug:`56051`).
+* The debug level is now correctly passed to child processes if it's set through UCR (:uv:bug:`56051`).

 * Updated the copyright file.
-We do not ship icons from ``iconmonstr.com`` since UCS 5.0 (:uv:bug:`55862`).
+We don't ship icons from ``iconmonstr.com`` since UCS 5.0 (:uv:bug:`55862`).

 * Form input fields that load values now show a standby animation